ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Yes.
 Autonoma is open source (BSL 1.1 license) and can be self-hosted on your infrastructure with zero feature restrictions.
 Clone the repo from github.com/autonoma-ai/autonoma and deploy on Kubernetes, Docker, or any Node.js environment.
 Testiny is cloud-only with no self-hosting option.

 Yes.
-Autonoma's Planner agent reads your codebase and generates test cases automatically.
-The Automator agent executes them on real browsers and devices.
-The Maintainer agent keeps them passing as your code changes.
+Autonoma's Planner agent reads your codebase and plans test cases automatically, including the database state each test needs.
+The Executor agent runs them against a live preview environment.
+The Diffs Agent keeps them updated as pull requests change your code.
 Testiny has no AI capabilities: all test cases must be written and maintained manually.

 Test management platforms like Testiny help you organize and track manually-created test cases.
 You still write test steps, maintain them when features change, and execute them by hand or through separate tools.
 Autonomous testing platforms like Autonoma use AI agents to plan, generate, execute, and maintain tests automatically from your codebase.
 No manual test case management required.